nachocaru/xaprb.com/content/blog/2006-08-13-four-types-of-database-abstraction-layers.md

 <blockquote cite="http://jeremy.zawodny.comhttp://www.xaprb.com/blog/archives/002194.html">
   <p>
     I use a revolutionary new programming technique.
-Instead of littering my code with those calls, I put my core data access layer into a library&#8211;a separate piece of reusable code that I can include in various parts of my application and&#8230; reuse!
+Instead of littering my code with those calls, I put my core data access layer into a library&#8211;a separate piece of reusable code that I can include in various parts of my application and... reuse!
   </p>
 </blockquote>